 Interpretation: The results indicate that the essential functionality of the EMalign algorithm remains consistent and reliable when integrated within the ChimeraX platform, as evidenced by the minimal absolute differences in correlation values between the original terminal execution and the ChimeraX-integrated version.

-Complete Results: The detailed results for each map, including individual test values, are provided in the appendix at the end of this document.
+Complete results: The detailed results for each map, including individual test values, are provided in the appendix at the end of this document.

 5.2.
-Performance Improvements (Test Case B):
+Performance improvements (Test case B):

 Objective: The objective of this test case was to compare the performances of the difference modifications made to the EMalign module to establish that these changes contributed to the overall quality and improved robustness of the algorithm.
 For a detailed description of these modifications see section 3.3.2.

-Description of the EMalign Versions Tested:
+Description of the EMalign versions tested:

 Original: The initial version of EMalign, which contains only the necessary modifications to function, as described in subsection A.